 You can use the Process Plan Files feature to iteratively process a set of utilities per plan file, so that the utilities are processed using data for each plan file.
-This feature is primarily intended to support formenabled composite plan files, where the content of each plan file is sourced from various utility files instead of defined within the plan file itself.
+This feature is primarily intended to support formenabled plan files that use embedded forms, where the content of each plan file is sourced from various utility files instead of defined within the plan file itself.
 For more information on when utility processing is needed, see Using utility processing for plan files.